ncksnydr/Reddit-Background-Fetcher/README.md

 For the most optimal workflow, set your Wallpaper directory to where the images download and set to randomly Auto-Rotate.

+**Developer note**: Usually I would not commit `.png` images to a repository, but I am doing it here for a pleasent experience with `icon.png` in the Alfred prompt.

 ## With Alfred

 ### Installation